 Austinite’s favorite park is Zilker Park, right on Town Lake.
 Go hiking, biking, or strolling along the miles of gorgeous trails.
 A great weekend activity is to drive over to Lake Travis—less than 45 minutes away—and go jet skiing, motorboating, touring, and everything in between.
 For kayaking or canoeing, Lady Bird Lake Rental is located right downtown.
 Prefer something a little more relaxing?
 Go tubing on the San Marcos River.
 Need a little more adrenaline?
 Go on the Lake Travis Zipline Adventures, the 9th longest zipline in the world.
 You’ll work off those extra calories in no time, all while having fun!

 Calling Austin home

 Austin is a truly great city to call home, no matter who you are or where you come from, as together, we all “Keep Austin Weird.”
 That said, with rental prices averaging $1,750, living with roommates in Austin is often necessary to make the city more affordable and still have money to spend on all the city has to offer.
 Why wait any longer?
-Let us help you find your new roommate in Austin today!
+Let us help you find your new roommate or room for rent in Austin today!